SAKryukov/dotnet-solution-structure/articles/article0.md

         (T_REQUIRED)dictionary?[typeof(T_REQUIRED)];
 ```

 Of course, it works very quickly.
-But If the keys are messed up, you will get the instance of one data type and will try to type-cast it to the wrong type.
+But if the keys are messed up, you will get the instance of one data type and will try to type-cast it to the wrong type.
 Isn't that bad?

 Nevertheless, everything will still work.
 One can even use unrelated type names, such as `String`, provided the uniqueness of the keys is preserved.
 How?
 To achieve that, I developed  this `ResourseDictionaryUtility.NormalizeDictionary` method.
 Let's look at it closely.